 What are the steps to send money to French Polynesia?

 You can send money from Canada to French Polynesia via an online money transfer, an in-person transfer or a bank-to-bank transfer.
 Each method comes with varied transfer speeds, fees and exchange rates, so your choice will depend on how urgently your recipient needs the money and the cost you are willing to pay.

 If you’re a first-time sender, you will have to set up an account with your chosen company before the transfer can take place.
 Information required includes:

 - Credit card or bank account number (to pay for fees)

 - Your recipient’s contact and bank information

 Once you’ve requested the transfer, the company usually gives you a tracking number.
-The customer service department should be able to assist if you have questions or if there’s a problem with the transaction.
+You will need to keep this number handy in case any problems arise.
+The customer service department should be able to assist if you have questions or if there’s a problem with your transaction.